nodeGame/nodegame-benchmark/README.md

-The benchmark script reads settings from a config file, starts the nodeGame server, connects a number of phantoms to the specified channel and let them play.
+The benchmark script reads settings from a config file, starts the nodeGame server, connects a number of phantoms to the specified channel and lets them play.

 While playing, the script collects statistics about the number and the timing of all exchanged messages, and also about CPU and memory usage (if the dependency `psutil` is installed).

-When all games are finished, all statistics are saved into csv files, as specified in the settings.
-If an automated test script was defined by the game in the package.json file, such a test-script will executed and the results displayed on screen.
+When all games are finished, all statistics are saved to csv files, as specified in the settings.
+If an automated test script is defined by the package.json file inside the game directory, such a test-script will executed and the results displayed on screen.

 ## Usage

 1. Copy the file `config-sample.json` to `config.json`
 2. Edit `config.json` with the correct settings for your environment (see below)
-3. Run the benchmark either as `python run_benchmark.py` or simply `./run_benchamrk.py`
+3. Run the benchmark either with `python run_benchmark.py` or simply with `./run_benchamrk.py`

 ### config.json